 - Ensure everyone is aware of recommended IPC practices in the facility. - Post visual alerts (e.g., signs, posters) at the entrance and in strategic places (e.g., waiting areas, elevators, cafeterias) with instructions about current IPC recommendations (e.g., when to use source control and perform hand hygiene).
-Dating these alerts can help ensure people know that they reflect current recommendations. - Establish a process to identify anyone entering the facility, regardless of their vaccination status, who has any of the following so that they can be properly managed: - 1) A positive viral test for SARS-CoV-2; - 2) Symptoms of COVID-19, or - 3) Who meets criteria for quarantine or exclusion from work.
+Dating these alerts can help ensure people know that they reflect current recommendations. - Establish a process to identify anyone entering the facility, regardless of their vaccination status, who has any of the following so that they can be properly managed: - 1) A positive viral test for SARS-CoV-2; - 2) Symptoms of COVID-19, or - 3) Close contact with someone with SARS-CoV-2 infection (for patients and visitors) or a higher-risk exposure (for health care personnel (HCP)) if they have not met criteria for discontinuing isolation or quarantine for patients (Section 2E, also applies to visitors) or criteria for return-to-work in PA-HAN-621 or PA-HAN-622 for HCP.